WackyChomp/image-gallery/README.md

 ## Description
-<p>Fetching images through Pexel API
+<p>Fetching images through Pexel API and display as a gallery
 </p>

 #